codefellows/seattle-python-401n2/class-11/warmup.md

 ## Feature Tasks

 - Use the data from above:
-  - Create a Card with a suit and "value" attribute.
+  - Create a Card class with a suit and "value" attribute.
-  - Create a Deck Class
+  - Create a Deck class
     - Instantiate all 52 cards and add them to a list
     - Shuffle the Deck
       - Consider something like: